cherietopham11/SSIS-main/README.md

 # ETL - SSIS & Python Packages

-ETL Packages used for various data integrations.
+ETL solutions used for various data integrations.

 ## Use Cases